 - Baking soda

-- Apple cider vinegar – activate the leaving agents and create vegan buttermilk when combined with plant-based milk
+- Apple cider vinegar – activate the leaving agents and creates vegan buttermilk when combined with plant-based milk.

 - Unsweetened almond milk – this is the best milk substitute for pancakes.
 It’s light and tasteless.
-You can also use other plant-based milk but it makes heavier pancakes if you use soy milk or oat milk.
-Also, if you can make these pancake recipe with no milk, simply use water!
+You can also use other plant-based milk, but it makes heavier pancakes if you use soy milk or oat milk.
+Also, if you can make these pancake recipes with no milk, simply use water!

 - Vanilla extract